Appreciative Inquiry (AI) is a transformative approach that focuses on leveraging an organization’s strengths rather than fixing its weaknesses.

 Appreciative Inquiry was developed in the late 1980s by David Cooperrider and Suresh Srivastva, two professors at Case Western Reserve University.

-They proposed a new approach to organizational change, which was different from the traditional problem-solving methodologies.
+They proposed a new approach to organizational change, which differed from traditional problem-solving methodologies.

 Features of Appreciative Inquiry